 How Long Does That Dust Remain Toxic?

-It really depends.
+It really depends on the radioactive decay.
 Elements will no longer be radioactive when they shed enough particles to become stable.
 The amount of time that takes varies from element to element.
 Iodine-131, for example, has a half-life of 8 days.
 Cesium-137, on the other hand, has a half-life of more than 30 years.

 “Half-life” refers to the amount of time in which half the amount of a given substance has decayed.
 So, for Iodine-131, approximately half of it will have decayed into stable forms in eight days, and no longer be radioactive.
 Within the space of a few months, levels of the radioactive substance will no longer be measurable.
 Even though many nuclear tests were conducted within the United States in the 1950s and 1960s, the overwhelming majority of radioactive material produced by those tests has decayed to a point where it is undetectable.

 However, if that radioactive material is inhaled or ingested during those first few weeks when it is abundant, it can cause lifelong damage.
 Inhalation or ingestion of alpha particles has been linked to lung cancer.
 Exposure to beta particles can cause cataracts, radiation burns (similar to severe sunburns), and increased chances of cancer.
 Exposure to gamma rays increases an individual’s chance of getting cancer, as well.